OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 For each customer, we have a separate tab with his interactions.
 The interactions are presented as a table.
 Let's add a calculable property *"new interaction"* that will flag interactions that are more than 1 month old.

 Do the following:
-1. In the abstract class CmsInteraction.
-Type:string
+1. In the abstract class CmsInteraction, create a property *new interaction* with parameters: `Type: string`, `Calculable: yes`, `Script: ...`

 [...]